tfwcodes/tfwcodes/README.md

 ### Working on:

-    S41 - A very powerful rat with a bunch of exploits for windwos + linux
+<li> S41 - A very powerful rat with a bunch of exploits for windwos + linux